Alaguraaj/Wheel-of-Fortune-game/README.md

   - If the wheel lands on “bankrupt”, the player loses their turn and loses their money but they keep all of the prizes they have won so far.

 - The game continues until the entire phrase is revealed (or one player guesses the complete phrase)

+### Course Material:
+University of Michigan in Coursera.
+You can find more information at https://www.coursera.org/learn/python-classes-inheritance